-Yes, this is a sign that you should get back to writing, start writing that book idea in your head, or getting around to publishing!
+Yes, this is a sign that you should start writing, get back to writing, or get around to publishing!

-No, I had absolutely no clue what to expect when I decided to go for the self-publishing route, so you could call me a ‘newbie’ amongst well, sharks (aka the publishing process, already published authors, agencies etc.).
-However, after reading a million-and-three articles on self-publishing vs conventional publishing (through agencies), various self-publishing platforms, software to familiarise with as a writer, how-tos and all that jazz, I kind of understood what the process demanded from me.
+No, I had absolutely no clue about what to expect when I decided to go for the self-publishing route, so you could call me a ‘newbie’ amongst well, sharks (aka the publishing process, already published authors, agencies etc.).
+However, after reading a million-and-three articles on self-publishing vs conventional publishing (through agencies), various self-publishing platforms, software to familiarise myself with, how-tos and all that jazz, I kind of understood what the process demanded from me.

 I’m not here to advise you on whether you should self-publish your book or not because there are loads of articles online discussing the same and written by far more experienced individuals but I will say this, self-publishing was way easier than getting in contact with agencies because 1) I couldn’t find any local (Pakistani) ones that met my demands or were up to the mark, and 2) it is generally quite difficult to have your book idea/proposal/manuscript accepted if you are an unrecognised and a fairly new writer—hence why I chose the self-publishing road.

-All you have to do is download Kindle Create, which is recommended by Amazon KDP, and the software will give you a whole step-by-step tutorial on how to end up with a final manuscript.
-In fact, you can even design a cover with Kindle Cover Creator if you’re not the best graphic designer, which you’ll find a link to when you come to the uploading-a-cover step in the publishing process.
+All you have to do is download Kindle Create, which is recommended by Amazon KDP (Kindle Direct Publishing), and the software will give you a whole step-by-step tutorial on how to end up with a final manuscript.
+In fact, you can even design a cover with Kindle Cover Creator if you’re not the best graphic designer, which you’ll find a link to when you get to the uploading-a-cover step in the publishing process.